filecoin-project/filecoin-plus-large-datasets/README.md

 ## Retrieval Guidelines for Data Clients

-1. Data clients participating in the Fil+ program commit to ensuring the retrievability of open datasets through HTTP from their SPs.
+1. Data clients participating in the Fil+ program commit to ensuring the retrievability of open datasets by storing with SPs that serve HTTP retrievals with either [booster-http](https://boost.filecoin.io/http-retrieval/serving-files-with-booster-http) or their custom tooling.
 2. Fil+ data clients are advised to meticulously choose SPs that align with their specific data retrieval requirements.
 3. Fil+ clients can enhance their reputation by holding their SPs accountable for retrievability.
 This facilitates acquisition of additional DataCap from Notaries in the future.
-4. Fil+ Notaries consider the client’s track record on retrievability as part of their due diligence, and prioritize allocating DataCap to clients who actively engage in data retrieval.
+4. Fil+ Notaries consider the client’s track record on retrievability as part of their due diligence, and prioritize allocating DataCap to clients who store with SPs that serve reliable retrievals.
 5. Multiple SPs can share a single unsealed copy of data with the same CID.
 This practice is deemed acceptable as it optimizes time and resource utilization.
 6. Data clients and SPs should be aware of the risk of network attacks, and mitigate these risks via rate limiting tools (e.g. set a max requests per second limit).
 7. Data clients and SPs should consider implementing a throttling limit that determines the maximum bandwidth a single retrieving client can consume at any given time.